sethuster/nlvx_csv/README.md

 u = upload CSV <Requires env file>
 Num = number of recipients to create
 domain = domain of recipient email
+filename = the name of the csv file to be generated

-This will build 420 recipients with @example.com:
+This will build 420 recipients called example.csv with @example.com:
-ruby start.rb b 420 @example.com
+ruby start.rb b 420 @example.com  example

 ###Enjoy!